bagder/uncurled/README.md

 up-to-date with a large amount of projects in which I did not personally participate.

+I first learned to program on the Commodore 64 as a teenager 1985 and after some years I transitioned over to C programming, first on Amiga and then on Unix systems.
+I released my first source code to the public in the early 1990s - years before the term Open Source was first coined.
+I have since then spent many hours every week through-out my entire life contributing to Open Source projects, my own and others'.
 I have worked exclusively with Open Source professionally since 2014 for Mozilla and since 2019 for wolfSSL.

 Because of my background and life with Open Source and probably a lot because of the relative successes some of my projects have had, I frequently get